jlesage/docker-cloudberry-backup/README.md

   - `/docker/appdata/cloudberry-backup`: This is where the application stores its configuration, states, log and any files needing persistency.
   - `/home/user`: This location contains files from your host that need to be accessible to the application.

-Browse to `http://your-host-ip:5800` to access the CloudBerry Backup GUI.
+Browse to `http://your-host-ip:5800` to access the MSP360 Backup GUI.
 Files from the host appear under the `/storage` folder in the container.

 ## Usage